 1. Strong underlying trends support product demand

 Today, 40% of all fatal traffic accidents occur in urban areas1.
-With its ultra-fast responsiveness, Terranet’s proprietary sensor technology is purposely manufactured to ensure a safer road environment for pedestrians, cyclists, and other vulnerable road users in dense and varied traffic.
+With its ultra-fast responsiveness, Terranet’s proprietary sensor technology is purposely designed to ensure a safer road environment for pedestrians, cyclists, and other vulnerable road users in dense and varied traffic.
 Urban traffic is becoming increasingly complicated as populations grow and transportation is diversifying with the rise of micro mobility, autonomous driving, and electric vehicles (EVs).
 Our technology is highly suitable for EVs and autonomous vehicles, enabling it to become an essential safety component in tomorrow’s vehicle fleet.